Lol7425/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my thing

-I'm glad you are here.
-I plan to talk about ...
+where you get to see things in this site idk